Description San Mateo County Health

 - Experience delivering services to adult and/or youth consumers who have co-occurring mental health and substance use disorders;

-- Demonstrated expertise, skill and interest in working with a broad range of clients of diverse cultures and backgrounds, and an ability to provide culturally appropriate and proficient services;
+- Demonstrated expertise, skill and interest in working with a broad range of clients of diverse cultures and backgrounds, such as Latino, Pacific Islander, African American, and LGBTQ, and an ability to provide culturally appropriate and proficient services;

 - Skill in establishing and maintaining productive working relationships with families, co-workers, other professionals, collaborative partners and the public;